-Every eCommerce business simply needs customers, in order to succeed in a competitive market.
-Converting leads into customers to further boost sales requires a lot of effort and dedication.
+Every eCommerce business needs customers to succeed in a competitive market.
+Converting leads into customers to further boost sales requires effort and dedication.
 However, conversion doesn’t necessarily have to mean sales.
-Conversion can mean any important action taken by your consumers that delivers value to your business, such as email newsletter subscription, adding items to shopping cart, sharing or liking your social media content and so on.
+Conversion can mean any vital action taken by your consumers that delivers value to your business, such as email newsletter subscription, adding items to the shopping cart, sharing or liking your social media content, and so on.

-Nevertheless, every valuable action that leads to conversion shares one thing in common, and that is that you have to encourage your potential customers to take the desired action.
+Nevertheless, every valuable action that leads to conversion shares one thing in common: you have to encourage your potential customers to take the desired action.
 This is where your efforts will come into play.
 That being said, here are a few tips on how to increase e-commerce conversion rates.

 Know your target audience